 When she asked her father if, indeed, Santa existed, he deftly passed the onus of an answer to The New York Sun.
 So, relying on her father’s professed unswerving faith in the veracity of the newspaper, little Virginia penned a letter to the editor:

 Dear Editor:I am 8 years old.
 Some of my little friends say there is no Santa Claus.
 Papa says, “If you see it in The Sun it’s so.”
 Please tell me the truth; is there a Santa Claus?Virginia O’Hanlon 115 West Ninety-Fifth Street

 |Laura Virginia O'Hanlon in 1897 -- thebluegrassspecial.com|

-“You might get your papa to hire men to watch in all the chimneys on Christmas Eve to catch Santa Claus, but even if they did not see Santa Claus coming down, what would that prove?
+Virginia, your little friends are wrong.
+They have been affected by the skepticism of a skeptical age.
+They do not believe except they see.You might get your papa to hire men to watch in all the chimneys on Christmas Eve to catch Santa Claus, but even if they did not see Santa Claus coming down, what would that prove?
 Nobody sees Santa Claus, but that is no sign that there is no Santa Claus.
-The most real things in the world are those that neither children nor men can see…Nobody can conceive or imagine all the wonders there are unseen and unseeable in the world.”
+The most real things in the world are those that neither children nor men can see…Nobody can conceive or imagine all the wonders there are unseen and unseeable in the world.

 A year later the country became embroiled in the bloody Spanish-American War.
 Philip F. O’Hanlon, along with Hamilton Williams and Edward J. Donlin—also Deputy Coroners—applied to the War Department to go to war either as soldiers or physicians.
 O’Hanlon became a lieutenant in the Medical Reserves Corps.